-The Downtown Business Improvement District ("BID") was established by Council in 1988 pursuant to the California Parking and Business Improvement Area Law ("BID Law") to promote the economic revitalization and physical maintenance of the Downtown Business District service area as shown in Attachment A. In 1989, Council appointed the Downtown Association as the Advisory Board ("Advisory Board") for the BID, to advise Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.
+The Downtown BID was established by City Council in 1988 pursuant to the California Parking and Business Improvement Area Law (BID Law) to promote the economic revitalization and physical maintenance of the Downtown Business District service area as shown in Attachment A. In 1989, City Council appointed the Downtown Association as the advisory board (Advisory

+Board) for the BID, to advise City Council on the levy of assessments in the BID and the expenditure of revenues derived from the assessments for the benefit of the BID.

 Pursuant to BID Law, an annual public hearing is required in order to approve the annual budget report and levy the annual BID assessments.
-On June 15, 2021, the Council set June 29, 2021 at 1:30 p.m. as the date and time for the public hearing on the proposed 2021-2022 assessments.
-On June 15, 2021, the Council preliminarily approved the 2021-2022 budget report as filed by the Advisory Board or as modified by the City Council and adopted a resolution of intention to levy the annual assessments for fiscal year 2021-2022 in the BID.
-The 2021-2022 Annual Report ("report") and Budget submitted to the Council on June 15, 2021 is attached to this memo as Attachment B and C, respectively.
+On May 24, 2022, City Council set June 14, 2022 at 1:30 p.m. as the date and time for the public hearing on the proposed 2022-2023 assessments.
+On May 24, 2022, City Council preliminarily approved the 2022-2023 budget report as filed by the Advisory Board or as modified by the City Council and adopted a resolution of intention to levy the annual assessments for fiscal year 2022-2023 in the BID.
+The 2022-2023 Annual Report (report) and Budget submitted to the City Council on May 24, 2022 is attached to this memorandum as Attachment B and C, respectively.

-As part of its annual budget report, the Advisory Board is recommending that the Downtown BID assessments be suspended for those businesses that qualify for a financial hardship exemption under the City's general business tax as set forth in Section 4.76.345 (Financial hardship exemption for low generating small businesses) and Section 4.76.345.5 (Financial hardship exemption for small business owners with limited household incomes) of the Municipal Code.
+As part of its annual budget report, the Advisory Board recommends that the Downtown BID assessments be suspended for those businesses that qualify for a financial hardship exemption under the City's general business tax as set forth in Section 4.76.345 (Financial hardship exemption for low generating small businesses) and Section 4.76.345.5 (Financial hardship exemption for small business owners with limited household incomes) of the San José Municipal Code.

-In order to qualify, the business must be a sole proprietorship which means a business owned and operated by one person or owned and operated jointly by a husband and wife or domestic partners, without other principals or employees, where its gross receipts do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 2) for the calendar year in which the assessment is due, or a small business owner where the adjusted gross income of the small business owner and the small business owner's spouse or domestic partner, added together, do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by 4).
+In order to qualify, a business must be a sole proprietorship which means a business owned and operated by one person or owned and operated jointly by a husband and wife or domestic partners, without other principals or employees, where its gross receipts do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by two) for the calendar year in which the assessment is due, or a small business owner where the adjusted gross income of the small business owner and the small business owner's spouse or domestic partner, added together, do not exceed the poverty level established by the Department of Health and Human Services for a single person (multiplied by four).
 It is anticipated that the impact to City Finance's collection efforts of the Downtown BID will be negligible because of the small segment of downtown businesses likely to apply and be eligible for the financial hardship program.